 Joshua Colp is the Asterisk Project Lead.
 This is just a fancy way of saying he makes sure the ship is pointed in the right direction.
 He originally started in the community submitting simple patches and grew into improving and creating new core components of Asterisk itself.
 He is a self-taught programmer who believes in finding the balance between doing things the way they should be done and doing what is right for the people using the software.
 In his spare time he enjoys smashing fax machines.

-Douglas Earl Comer is a professor of computer science at Purdue University, where he teaches courses on operating systems and computer networks.
+Douglas Earl Comer is a Distinguished Professor at Purdue University, where he teaches courses on operating systems and computer networks.
 He has written numerous research papers and textbooks, and currently heads several networking research projects.
 He has been involved in TCP/IP and internetworking since the late 1970s, and is an internationally recognized authority.
 He designed and implemented X25NET and Cypress networks, and the Xinu operating system.
 He is director of the Internetworking Research Group at Purdue, editor of Software - Practice and Experience, and a former member of the Internet Architecture Board.

 Ben Cotton is a meteorologist by training, but weather makes a great hobby.
 Ben works as the open source community lead at Kusari and is a contributor to OpenSSF projects like GUAC and OSPS Baseline.
 Previously, he was Fedora Program Manager at Red Hat and has worked at Docker, Microsoft, and Purdue University.
 He is an Open Organization Ambassador and author of Program Management for Open Source Projects.